microsoft/axe-windows/docs/AutomationReference.md

 `AxeWindowsAutomationException` is thrown for errors in `Axe.Windows.Automation`'s logic where meaningful error reporting can be generated.
 In some situations, the `Exception.InnerException` property may contain a corresponding system-level exception for errors encountered by Axe.Windows.
 Other exceptions may be thrown by the system from calls to this library.

+If a `CancellationToken` is provided to the library which is later cancelled, the original task will throw an `AggregateException` containing a `TaskCancelledException`.

 ### Migrating from Axe.Windows 1.x
 Migration from Axe.Windows 1.x to Axe.Windows 2.0 should require minimal code changes for most projects.